probablynotryan/pizzaorder/README.md

-# Domin-oh-look-objects Pizza
+# Domin-oh-look!
+Objects Pizza

 #### By Ryan Bass (theryanbass@gmail.com)

-### This is our four project with Epicodus, demonstrating familiarness with objects and constructors.
+### This is our fourth project with Epicodus, demonstrating familiarness with objects and constructors.

 ## Technologies Used